Are you looking for the ultimate 5 days in London itinerary?

 Recently renovated to the tune of eleven million US dollars, this magnificent attraction just recently reopened.
 It was originally painted by James Thornhill 300 years ago or so.

-Free for children, there is an admission fee of $11.00.
+Free for children, there is an admission fee for adults.
 There are cushioned reclining seats for your pleasure to admire the stunning Baroque-inspired ceiling.
-You are able to rent audio guides as well.
+You can rent audio guides as well.

-There are a gift shop and cafe as well for your convenience.
+There is a gift shop and cafe as well for your convenience.

 Less than five miles away you will find Eltham Palace.
-A mixture of medieval and Art Deco influences will delight the senses.
+The mixture of medieval and Art Deco influences will delight the senses.

 Located in Greenwich in southeast London, Eltham Palace was the childhood home of Henry VIII.